CovidEngine/.github/profile/README.md

 # Hi there 👋

-This org has a few COVID-19 projects you might find useful
+This org has a few COVID-19 projects you might find useful.
+Have a look around, or feel free to contribute :)

 ## 🔬 Active Projects